 The IVS Alumni Association was formed in November 2001 with the primary aim to channel the creativity, excitement, ideas and energy of the Alumni to help promote the welfare of the School and to establish a mutually beneficial relationship between the School and its Alumni.
 The IVS Alumni Association seeks to reach, serve and engage all IVS Alumni and students to foster lifelong intellectual, emotional and inspirational connections between the School and its graduates.
 Alumni of the IVS have a strong sense of their roots, both in terms of professional pride and camaraderie.
 The IVS Alumni Association is an independent body registered under the Societies Act 1860.
-As a membership-based service organization, it has been home to several programmes and services for IVS alumni.
-Amongst the best known and most popular activities of the Alumni Association are the Foundation City Orientation Classes (a non-credited course conducted by the Alumni).
-Conducted by a committee of ten alumni in the Foundation year, the city orientation classes comprise exploring the city in accordance with the annual theme.
+As a membership-based service organization, it has been home to several programmes and services for the IVS alumni.